HechenBao/HechenBao/README.md

 - 🔬 My research focus on studying mechanisms regulating neurological and neuropsychiatric diseases.
 - 🐭 My subjects are various mouse models.
 - 💻 I appreciate the powerful computational tools.
-- 👶 So I start taking my baby-steps to learn how to program like a pro.
+- 👶 So I start taking my baby-steps to learn how to program and explore my data creatively.

 😎 Other fun facts about me.
 - 😻 I love my cat Hui.